 The Buyer Persona Institute has a great sample of what a finished persona should look like.

-Once you understand your audience, you can take the time to learn what questions they need answered.
+Once you understand your audience, you can take the time to learn what questions they need to be answered.
 Thankfully, there’s a place online that your audience is going to ask those questions.
 It’s called Quora, and it’s the place on the internet that people go to get their questions answered by experts.

 Quora is a great start, but now you need to expand your understanding.
 It’s time to get a little more information about the people who have already made their way into your funnel.
 Using your email list and a little automation, you can start asking your leads to provide you a few extra details about themselves.
-Feed them back in to new landing pages that allow tags to be added to their lead profiles.
-Ask them questions that help identify where they are in the buy cycle.
+Feed them back into new landing pages that allow tags to be added to their lead profiles.
+Ask them questions that help identify where they are in the buying cycle.
 Once you gather this information, you can begin to deliver content tailored to their interests.

 How might you do that, though?
 That’s going to depend on how long they’ve been in communication with you.
-The person who is visiting your site for the first time is going to be in a different phase of the buy cycle than someone who has been on your list for a while.
+The person who is visiting your site for the first time is going to be in a different phase of the buying cycle than someone who has been on your list for a while.
 It might be easier to ask the latter to fill out forms and give you details, but the former might be a little more hesitant.